skinny85/eol-blog/content/articles/2023/graal-truffle-tutorial-part-11-strings-static-method-calls.md

 Apparently, converting from `TruffleString`s to Java strings in `ArrayIndexReadExprNode` is incurring a 20x performance degradation.
-The situation is even worse with the GraalVM JavaScript implementation, which is 200 times slower when accessing properties through indexes than directly.
+The situation is even worse with the GraalVM JavaScript implementation, which is over 200 (!) times slower when accessing properties through indexes than directly.
 I assume this is a bug in the implementation.

 **Update**: I've [opened an issue](https://github.com/oracle/graaljs/issues/719)